mehranhatami/3w/README.md

 3w src --3000 --https
 ```

-When it comes to setting up a simple Http server to expose a specific dir, we have bunch of options.
+When it comes to setting up a simple HTTP Server to serve a specific dir, we have different of options.
 One of the usual way of doing that which has a tone of restrictions, is using `python` like:

 ```